ThDegen/AI-Real-Image-Classification/README.md

 >
 > Answer:

 One of the struggles of the project was managing infrastructure and deployment complexity.
 A significant amount of time was spent on the Docker build process in the cloud, where each image build took approximately 20 minutes.
 This severely slowed our development cycle, as testing any change to the dependencies or application code required a lengthy wait.
-++
+We also struggled through running model training on cloud.
+First we worked on Vertex AI, model slowly trained on CPU but we couldn't manage to use the advantages of GPU.

 ### Question 31